 Students are eligible for their Federal Direct Student Loan every year upon filing the FAFSA.
 Freshmen are eligible for a total $5,500 loan, sophomores a total $6,500 loan, and juniors and seniors a total $7,500 loan each year.

 Students may also look into alternative loans in order to finance the rest of their education.
 We cannot recommend any lenders, however, you may Google “Student Alternative Loans” and do research on your own.
-Once you find a few lenders you are interested in, we would be more than happy to help answer your questions.
+Once you find a few lenders in which you are interested, we would be more than happy to help answer your questions.
 The student will need a credit worthy co-signer in order to apply for these loans.

 A student’s parent can look at applying for a Federal Direct PLUS (Parent Loan for Undergraduate Student) Loan.
 This loan is taken out in the parent’s name, through the federal government, and is repaid by the parent.
-The current interest rate is 6.8% and the processing fee is 4%.
+The current interest rate is 7.08% and the processing fee is approximately 4.24%.
 If the parent is denied the PLUS Loan, the student is then eligible for a $4,000 unsubsidized federal student loan (freshmen and sophomores) or a $5,000 loan (juniors and seniors).
 You may contact the school for more information or visit our loans tab.

 No, you must not be a major in that discipline in order to maintain your talent scholarship.
 It is asked that you be an active participant in the life of that department or program (i.e.: take a class once a year, participate in a group ensemble, etc).